Student Policy Handbook

 2. Extreme dress or style which causes a distraction to the learning environment is not allowed.

 3. Students must wear shoes.

 4. Clothing that exposes BARE MIDRIFFS, BUTTOCKS, OR UNDERGARMENTS ARE NOT ALLOWED.
 The sleeves of tank tops, shirts, and blouses must be at least 3”.
 Spaghetti straps are not permitted.
 Clothing that is low cut and overly revealing is not allowed.
 Pants, shorts and skirts must be worn at the waist.
-The length of a skirt, dress or shorts must be of a decent length; this will be determined by the administration.
+The length of a skirt, dress or shorts must be no more than 5” above the knee.

 5. Clothing containing obscene or suggestive words or pictures, including references to sex, tobacco, drugs, or alcohol may not be worn at school.

 6. Sagging or slovenly appearance of clothing is not allowed.

 7. Clothing attachments which could be considered dangerous or could be used as a weapon, i.e. spikes chains, wristbands, etc. will not be allowed.